-Information on Displays settings when shooting, current date and histogram (page 114), and other information.
+Information on Displays settings when shooting, current date an histogram (page 115), and other information.
 Information off No information displayed when shooting.

 What you can do with your CASIO camera

 Your CASIO camera is packed with a powerful selection of features and functions to make recording of digital images easier, including the following main functions.